GrandeJames/bryzi/README.md

 * Focus Sessions
   - Built-in timer to encourage breaks necessary to maintain productivity
   - Integrated time tracking to understand how long your spending on tasks
+* Time tracking
+  - See how long your working on tasks
 * Dark/Light mode

 ### Planned
-* Break down large complex tasks into smaller subtasks to enhance student motivation
 * Automate task scheduling/planning
-* Support other import methods, including .ical files and Learning Management Systems (LMS)
+* Use AI to break down large complex tasks into smaller subtasks
+* Import .ical files/links
 * Integration with Google Calendar, Notion, and other task managers
+* Export to a .csv file
 * Productivity Insights
 * Themes